mayawagon/mayawagon.github.io/worklog.md

 - Contact [Robin Ketchum](ketchum.robin@gmail.com) to meet up at the Library
 - Send Alexis Calvas your hidden history zine.
 Her address is 69 Dennetts Road London SE15 5LF.
 - Go to Recurse Center
-- Review and comment on new Strategic Plan Draft for David
 - Snoop on a NYPL TechConnect class
 - Snoop on a NYPL Project_\<code\> class
-- Meet with Lisa Rosenblum before January to discuss her two-day librarian boot camp and training in general
-- Get Seville oranges to make marmalade
-- Write an article for the internet health report